 #ARTICLE XVI: FISCAL YEAR

-The fiscal year of this PTA/PTSA shall begin on JULY 1July 1 and end on JUNE 30.June 30
+The fiscal year of this PTA/PTSA shall begin on July 1 and end on June 30.

 # ARTICLE XVII: PARLIAMENTARY AUTHORITY

-The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern the National PTA and its constituent organizations in all cases in which they are applicable and in which they are not in conflict with the Bylaws of the Virginia PTA/PTSA, and the Bylaws of the National PTA, or the articles of incorporation.
+The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern the National PTA and its constituent associations in all cases in which they are applicable and in which they are not in conflict with the Bylaws of the Virginia PTA, and the Bylaws of the National PTA, or the articles of incorporation.

-ARTICLE XVIII : LOCAL UNIT BYLAWS REVISIONS AND AMENDMENTS
+#ARTICLE XVIII: LOCAL UNIT BYLAWS REVISIONS AND AMENDMENTS

-#Section 1.
+Section 1.
 Bylaws shall be reviewed and amended with the following procedures:

 a.
 A committee shall be appointed to submit a revised set of bylaws as a substitute for existing bylaws or to submit an amendment to current bylaws.

 b.
 Bylaws shall be revised or amended at a regular meeting of the association provided notice and a copy of the proposed bylaws revision or amendments are provided to the membership at least thirty (30) days prior to the meeting at which the revision or the amendments are to be voted upon.
 A quorum shall be established at the meeting in which voting takes place.
-The revision or amendments are subject to approval by the Virginia PTA/PTSA Bylaws Committee.
-The proposed bylaws revision or amendments require a two-thirds vote of the members present and voting.
+The revision or amendments are subject to approval by the Virginia PTA Bylaws Committee.
+The proposed bylaws revision or amendments require a two-thirds (2/3) vote of the members present and voting.

 c.
-Submission of amendments and revised bylaws for approval by the State PTA shall be in accordance with the bylaws or regulations of the Virginia PTA/PTSA.
-(Reference Virginia PTA/PTSA Bylaws, Article VI, Section 24.)
+Submission of amendments and revised bylaws for approval by the State PTA shall be in accordance with the bylaws or regulations of the Virginia PTA.

 d.
-Each local PTA shall include in its bylaws provisions corresponding to the provisions of such of the bylaws of the Virginia PTA/PTSA as are identified by the state symbol #.
+Each local PTA shall include in its bylaws provisions corresponding to the provisions of such of the bylaws of the Virginia PTA as are identified by the state symbol #.

 e.
-The adoption of an amendment to any provision of the Bylaws of the Virginia PTA/PTSA identified by the number symbol (#) shall serve automatically and without requirement of further action by the local PTA to amend correspondingly its bylaws.
+The adoption of an amendment to any provision of the Bylaws of the Virginia PTA identified by the number symbol (#) shall serve automatically and without requirement of further action by the local PTA to amend correspondingly its bylaws.
 Notwithstanding the automatic character of the amending process, the local PTA shall promptly incorporate such amendments in its respective bylaws.

-#Section 2.
+Section 2.
 The adoption of an amendment to any provision of the Bylaws of the National PTA shall serve automatically and without the requirement of further action by the local PTA to amend correspondingly the bylaws of each local PTA.
 Notwithstanding the automatic character of the amending process, the local PTAs shall promptly incorporate such amendments in their respective bylaws.

 #ARTICLE XIX: APPROVAL OF BYLAWS

-The bylaws of this organization shall be submitted to the State Office every five years for approval by the Virginia PTA/PTSA Bylaws Committee on behalf of the Board of Managers.
+The bylaws of this association shall be submitted to the State Office every five (5) years for approval by the Virginia PTA Bylaws Committee on behalf of the Board of Managers.

-# Required by the Virginia PTA/PTSA
+# Required by the Virginia PTA